 Okay, okay, okay, you whisper.

 I’ll carry this now– body soaked and spent, letting the dark salty wave of it lap against me, allow it to burn and whip and soothe the unrelenting ache in my bow.
-Watch as it devours the deck, moving with it, holding the storm of her so gentle in my hips, rolling the gross guilt of it into the softest spaces, and somehow, somehow, SOMEHOW lifting myself up and over the weight of it, of my own self, like a prayer.
+Watch as it devours the deck, moving with it, holding the storm of her so gentle in my hips, rolling the gross guilt of it into the softest spaces, and somehow lifting myself up and over the weight of it all, of my own self, like a prayer.